 On the other hand, disputed personal information may be corrected within a few days.
 In either case, it pays to follow up and check your TransUnion dispute status.
 This can be done by entering the account information and logging in to the TransUnion website, or by checking the status with your representative at Lexington Law.

 The bottom line is that credit report errors can cost you money and affect your chances of getting a loan.
 Don’t let these mistakes remain on your credit report.
-Instead, do something about it by filing a dispute or having the experts at Lexington Law do it for you.
+Unfortunately, many consumers are unaware of how commonplace legitimate errors can pop up on their credit reports.
+It’s important to remain vigilant and get those errors corrected sooner than later.
+And you can do something about it by filing a dispute or having the experts at Lexington Law do it for you.
 Make sure you have the credit score you deserve.